dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

   npm i dynamsoft-image-processing@2.4.20 -E
   ```

   The resources are located at the path `node_modules/<pkg>`, without `@<version>`.
-You need to copy "dynamsoft-xxx" packages elsewhere and add `@<version>`.
+You must copy "dynamsoft-xxx" packages elsewhere and add `@<version>`.
 The `<version>` can be obtained from `package.json` of each package.
-One more thing to do is to [specify the engineResourcePaths](#2-optional-specify-the-location-of-the-engine-files) so that the SDK can locate the resources correctly.
+Another thing to do is to [specify the engineResourcePaths](#2-optional-specify-the-location-of-the-engine-files) so that the SDK can correctly locate the resources.
-  > To avoid confusion, we suggest renaming "node_modules" folder or moving "dynamsoft-" packages to a static folder for self-hosting, as "node_modules" is reserved for Node.js dependencies.
+  > Since "node_modules" is reserved for Node.js dependencies, and in our case the package is used only as static resources, we recommend either renaming the "node_modules" folder or moving the "dynamsoft-" packages to a dedicated folder for static resources in your project to facilitate self-hosting.

 You can typically include SDK like this: